brimdata/zui/docs/Remote-Workspaces.md

 As mentioned in the [Limitations](#Limitations) above, it's not possible for remote Brim clients to import packet capture data directly to a remote Zed Lake.
-However we can use the bundled `zapi` command line tool to create a pool in the Zed Lake for our data and then use the bundled `brimcap` to load data into it.
+However we can use the bundled `zed` command line tool to create a pool in the Zed Lake for our data and then use the bundled `brimcap` to load data into it.